 A pre-veterinary medical student can choose any undergraduate major.
 However, she must fulfill the course requirements for admission to the veterinary schools to which she plans to submit an application.
-Most veterinary schools list the following requirements:
+Most veterinary schools list the following requirements.

 Biology/Zoology (with lab) 8 hours

 Inorganic Chemistry (with lab) 8 hours

-Organic Chemistry (with lab)
+Organic Chemistry (with lab) 8 hours

-Biochemistry S
+Biochemistry 3 or 4 hours

-Physics S
+Physics 8 hours

-English (Composition and Writing)6 hour S
+English (Composition and Writing) 6 hours

 (some schools do not accept AP English credit)

-Humanities and Social Sciences ır
+Humanities and Social Sciences 18 hour

-RECOMMENDED COURSES:

-RECOMMENDED COURSES.
+RECOMMENDED COURSES

 Comparative Anatomy 4 hours

-Cellular Biology (required at UT) 4 hours
+Cellular Biology (required at UT)4 hours

 Genetics (required at NC State) 4 hours

 Microbiology (required at NC State) 4 hours

 Animal Nutrition (not Human)

-(required at NC State) 3 hours
+(required at NC State)

 Statistics (required at NC State) 3 hours

-TO BE COMPETITIVE, AN APPLICANT MUST MEET THE FOLLOWING ELIGIBILITY REQUIREMENTS:
+TO BE COMPETITIVE, AN APPLICANT MUST MEET THE FOLLOWING ELIGIBILITY REQUIREMENTS

 Cumulative GPA at least 3.5

 Required Course GPA at least 3.5

-Last 45 Credit hours GPA 1at least 3.5
+Last 45 Credit hours GPA at least 3.5

-GRE (General Test only) 1200 or greater
+GRE (General Test only)1200 o r greater